Creating a New Kind of Doctor

 • Coordinating, attending, facilitating and capturing takeaways at mentor-project meetings

-• Attending up to six training meetings upon program kickoff (weekly in-person sessions in the Health Discovery Building)
+• Attending at least five to six training meetings upon program kickoff (weekly in-person sessions, dates and times TBA)

 • Informing program leads and assigned project team(s) of availability and expected absences in a timely manner

-• Proactively communicating with project team members, Texas Health Catalyst associates and program leads about assigned tasks
+• Proactively communicating with project team members, other Health Associates and program leads about assigned tasks

 • Conducting weekly check-ins among teams